By: Greg Brian

 You’ll have to prepare the butternut squash separately in a roasting pan, adding one cup of water.
 This is where the use of honey comes in since you’ll be glazing the butternut squash with olive oil and raw honey.
 Roast that for about an hour.

 On the side, you’ll want to fry up the soup base produce, slowly adding in the garlic and herbs.
 Add the roasted butternut squash and chicken stock to the mix.
-Now you’ll have to let simmer for about half-hour.
+Now you’ll have to let this simmer for about half-hour.

 From here, it’s best to transfer the soup to a blender to mix everything to smoothness.
 Then pour everything back into the mixing pot while allowing to cook for another five minutes.